Levemir 101: A Plain-English Guide for 2026

 Who Uses Levemir?

-Levemir is most relevant for people whose situation maps to its approved indications: diabetes mellitus.
+Levemir is most relevant for people whose situation maps to its approved indications: type 1 diabetes; type 2 diabetes.

 People who should avoid Levemir include those with the following: